ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/WifiInterface.md

 The driver takes care of the network joining process and presents Mbed OS only Ethernet layer interface, or IP stack.
 The driver and the device itself do all of the security handshakes.

-For description of different driver layer, please read [the IP networking technology](ip-networking.html) section of this book.

 ### EMAC driver

 If the device is implementing Ethernet MAC, the driver provides the EMAC interface for Mbed OS.
 In this case, please refer to the [Ethernet MAC (EMAC) drivers](ethernet-port.html) porting guide first.

 ### External IP stack

 If the device is an eternal IP stack, for example an AT-command driven module, it needs to implement the full `NetworkStack` API.
-Please refer to the [networkStack porting guide](networkstack.html) for implementation details.
+Please refer to the [network stack porting guide](networkstack.html) for implementation details.

 ### Assumptions